 Whether you have one symptom or a few, and no medication is working, you should consider visiting your doctor.
 If for any reason you are uncomfortable with your symptoms, you should visit your doctor or urgent care facility such as Perlman Clinic.

 Many people will visit these offices during the winter months because they don’t have a clue what’s wrong with their bodies.
 Colds and other viral illnesses are common but there could be underlying circumstances.
 Colds usually include runny noses, sore throats, sneezing, and coughing.
+However there are differences between a simple runny nose and a sinus infection.
 If your cold includes a fever, this is less common in adults than in children.
 Usually, these symptoms can be treated with over-the-counter medications.

 If someone is suffering from a sore throat along with a fever, swollen lymph nodes, red and/or swollen tonsils, and having problems swallowing this could be a sign of strep throat.
 This is a bacterial infection that is quite common in children and can be treated with antibiotics.
 You should go to your urgent care facility or doctor to get antibiotics and check to make sure something else is not occurring because strep throat can lead to other serious issues.

 In most cases, colds and the flu will work their way out.
 However, if you have a virus you should still seek medical assistance.
 Not only is the flu miserable, it is very contagious.
 It is an illness that without proper care can lead to many other complications.
 The flu can very quickly turn into serious respiratory issues such as pneumonia or sepsis, which is an infection that takes over your body.
 Elderly people, infants, and others with weakened immune systems are extremely susceptible to these side effects.